 The preparation of our financial statements in accordance with GAAP, requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
-We believe that our critical accounting policies are those that require significant judgments and estimates such as those related to real estate purchase price allocations, evaluation of possible impairment of real property assets, and income taxes.
+We believe that our critical accounting policies are those that require significant judgments and estimates.
 These estimates are made and evaluated on an on-going basis using information that is currently available as well as various other assumptions believed to be reasonable under the circumstances.
 Actual results could vary from those estimates, perhaps in materially adverse ways, and those estimates could be different under different assumptions or conditions.
 Our significant accounting policies are described in more detail in Note 2 to the accompanying Notes to Consolidated Financial Statements.
 We believe that the following discussion addresses our most critical accounting policies, which are those that are most important to the portrayal of our financial condition and results of operations and require management's most difficult, subjective and complex judgments.